WenchenLi/PhotoRestoration/python/DCGAN-tensorflow/README.md

 *To avoid the fast convergence of D (discriminator) network, G (generatior) network is updatesd twice for each D network update which is a different from original paper.*

 ## TODO
-* add snapshot func of the training model
+* add snapshot func of the training model (checkpoints)

 Prerequisites
 -------------